plivo/plivo-audiostream-integration-guides/voicebot/README.md

     "elevenlabs_api_key": "your_elevenlabs_api_key"
 }
 ```
+If you do not have a GitHub token, you can generate one by following steps mentioned [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+When creating the token, please make sure that it has Read and Write permission for Gists

 ### 6. Define your chatbot's behavior
 In `server.py`, you can define the characteristics of your voice bot by updating the **system_msg**.